contract-first-idp-test/developer-charts/README.md

     resource --> platform
 ```

-The Domain chart runs once and creates discovery controllers for all ordered environments.
-Each System chart independently
+The Domain chart creates discovery controllers for the tenant's ordered environments.
+Each System
-discovers Component infrastructure, Component releases, and Resources; the build-environment
+chart then discovers APIs, Components, releases, and Resources for its environment.
+Leaf charts
-instance also discovers APIs.
-Leaf charts create the runtime objects.
-No chart mutates a tenant
+create the runtime objects.
+No chart mutates a tenant repository.

-repository.
+All distributed charts in this coordinated release use chart version `1.0.0` and are consumed from
+repository revision `v1.0.0`.

+These charts do not collect developer input, create source repositories, install the platform
+operators, or choose when a release should be promoted.
+Those responsibilities remain with
+`software-templates`, `platform-components`, and tenant Git review.

 ## Why the charts are separate